Mod-two cohomology rings of alternating groups: Detection by subgroups

-Because the image of $f^*$ is invariant under the involution defined by $\sigma$ with no fixed components, and $g^!$ will send each in a pair of cohomology classes (or even cochains) to the same image, the composite $g^! \circ f^*$ is zero on mod-two cohomology, proving the result for $V_n^+$.
+Because the action of $\sigma$ defines an involution of both covering maps, $t$ and $v$, the image of $t^*$ is invariant under the involution defined by $\sigma$ with no fixed components, and $v^!$ will send each in a pair of cohomology classes to the same image, at the cochain level.
+Thus the composite $v^! \circ t^*$ is zero on mod-two cohomology, proving the result for $V_n^+$.
 The result for $V_n^-$ follows by applying the involution, or from similar analysis. \end{proof}

-While this theorem is the direct analogue for alternating groups of Theorem~\ref{decomptozeroinVn} for symmetric groups, and $V_n$ is a subgroup of both, we could not find a unified line of argument.
-Gysin sequence calculations and use of the involution have not established the alternating group statement as a corollary of the symmetric group case.
+While this theorem is the direct analogue for alternating groups of Theorem~\ref{decomptozeroinVn} for symmetric groups, and $V_n = V_n^+$ is a subgroup of both, we could not find a unified line of argument.
+In particular we could not deduce the alternating group statement as a corollary of the symmetric group case using the Gysin sequence and involution.
 The original proof for symmetric groups uses facts about homology - that is, the Dyer-Lashof algebra - which are not known for alternating groups.
 And the proof we give here for alternating groups does not translate to the symmetric group setting, as the normalizer of $H = \si_{2^{n-1}} \times \si_{2^{n-1}}$ is contained in the identity double-coset of $H \backslash \si_{2^n} / V_n$.

 In contrast to this, our knowledge of restrictions for symmetric groups does immediately lead to the following.